Aashishsharma/Learnings/Docker + kubernetes/Docker.md

 #### Containers
 **Namespaces + own filesystem + controlgroups (CGroups)**
+1. Layers of images
-1. They package application with all necessary dependencies and configurations
+2. They package application with all necessary dependencies and configurations, also portable
-2. Running instance of an image (obj. in terms of java)
+3. Running instance of an image (obj. in terms of java)

 **COMMANDS**
-1. Start **new** container from image - ```docker run <image-name>``` -p for port, -d for detached, --name, --net for network, -e for env. vars, -v(volumes) host-dir:contianer-dir
+1. Start **new** container from image - ```docker run <image-name>``` -p for port, -d for detached, --name, --net for network, -e for env. vars, -v(volumes) host-dir:contianer-dir (if image not available, it will check in docker hub)
 2. List all running containers - ```docker ps``` add -a to list running + stopped containers
 3. Stop the container - ```docker stop <container-id>```
 4. start **existing** container not from image - ```docker start <container-id>```
 5. remove container - ```docker container rm <container-id>```
 6. logs ```docker logs <container-id>```
-7. logs - imp for debugging- ```docker exec -it <container-id> /bin/bash or /bin/sh```  just to env to see all env. vars that are set
+7. logs - imp for debugging- ```docker exec -it <container-id> /bin/bash or /bin/sh```  - to start the terminal in the running container

+**port binding -**
-Docker allows multiple apps with diff versions simultaneously like 2 diff ver of redis can be run, here redis is opened to just one port (6379), so this is possible because of -p hostport:containerport, no issues as long as host port is always diff
+Docker allows multiple apps with diff versions run simultaneously like 2 diff ver of redis can be run, here redis is opened to default port (6379), so now there are 2 containers (running instances of 2 diff redis version) and both exposing to port 6379, so this is possible because of -p hostport:containerport, no issues as long as host port is always diff.

 #### Network
 Allow different contianer to talk to each other